codesydney/solreiki/README.md

 <br/>
 <s>Check Ovatu CTA(call to action) for Events</s>
 <br/>
-Check the inclusion of videos/images on the blog content editing when using a markup language.
+<s>Check the inclusion of videos/images on the blog content editing when using a markup language.</s>
 <br/>
 Adam/Nid/Adele to signup to Ovatu and start familiarising themselves to its features.
 <br/>